-41 https://businessmirror.com.ph/2021/04/23/bpi-aims-to-halve-its-coal-project-financing-in-5-years/ of Caluya LGU's total annual income and has made it the sixth richest municipality in the Philippines in 2020.
+41 https://businessmirror.com.ph/2021/04/23/bpi-aims-to-halve-its-coal-project-financing-in-5-years/ analysis of government programs that could support just transition efforts and the need to support indigenous people in the transition.
+The study included a look at both CFPPs and coal mines.
+An example is on the largest coal mine in the country, located in Semirara Island, Caluya, Antique.
+Operated by Semirara Mining and Power Corporation (SMPC), this mine supplies coal not only to CFPPs but also cement plants and boilers for food, textile and canning industries, employing almost 4,000 jobs in 2021, of which almost 60% are hired locally.
+SMPC is responsible for 80% of Caluya LGU's total annual income and has made it the sixth richest municipality in the Philippines in 2020.
 SMPC's remittances constitute nearly all the revenues of Barangay Semirara, the Municipality of Caluya, and the Province of Antique.
 More data collection would be required to understand if this increase in revenue has translated into improved development indicators, especially when compared to other LGUs.
 Inevitably though, closing the Semirara coal mine will impact not just individuals and communities, but the local and national governments as well.43